Part IV: Memory Protection

 Threads in QuantumRT can run in either mode, while the kernel, idle thread, and ISRs execute in privileged mode.
 This ensures user threads cannot directly modify critical system resources, significantly enhancing system stability and security.

-Thread Stack Isolation
+Stack Isolation

 Memory Regions